-By presenting your European Health Insurance Card, you can obtain treatment in the mainly free treatment facilities of the NHS.
+By presenting your European Health Insurance Card, you can obtain treatment in treatment facilities of the NHS.
+Note, that different rules may apply depending on which part of the country you are visiting.
 More information is available on the NHS website, where you can find the contact information, by region, of NHS-contracted doctors, dentists and hospitals.

 - United Kingdom www.nhs.uk

 - Northern Ireland www.hscni.net

 Information about using health services in non-emergency cases is available by calling the United Kingdom´s National Health Service (NHS) service number 111.